tooploox/taxonify_gui/manual/filtering_pane/README.md

 #### Taxonomy bypass

-For better user experience this component allows user to choose desired value from any level within the chain with no need to specyfing every step on the way.
-That action is called Taxonomy bypass and can be peformed at any state of the Taxonomy component.
+For better user experience this component allows user to choose desired value from any level within the chain with no need to specify every step on the way.
+That action is called Taxonomy bypass and can be performed at any state of the Taxonomy component.
 Range of possibilities for given levels is adjusted dynamically.

 <p align="center">
   <img src="static/filtering_pane_taxonomy_bypass.gif" border=1>